rkm-r/CyberTelly/README-en.md

 CyberTelly is free software for watching TV on Windows or Linux PCs.
 It has two ways of receiving video streams:<br/>
 <ol>
 <li>TVHeadend: If you have a TVHServer in your local network it can be used as a source for live TV and EPG.</li>
-<li>M3u Playlists: They can contain addresses of publicly available IPTV streams on the internet or channel information of a locally installed Sat-IP server / FritzBox Cable.</li>
+<li>M3u Playlists: They can contain addresses of publicly available IPTV streams on the internet or channel information of a locally installed Sat>IP server / FritzBox Cable.</li>
 </ol>
 Getting started is very easy:
 <ol>